 It’s always a great day when Liz Sparks comes to visit with a cute critter in her care.

-A case manager with Innovative Community Action Networks (ICAN), Liz incorporates animal therapy to support students who are disconnected from or at risk of disengaging with education – invariably against a backdrop of trauma.
+A case manager with Innovative Community Action Networks (ICAN), Liz incorporates animal therapy to support young people who are disconnected from or are at risk of disengaging with education – invariably against a backdrop of trauma.

 Accompanying Liz today is eight-month-old Banjo, an albino western grey kangaroo.

-“Mum was treated but her milk is gone, so he needs to be cared for now,’’ says Liz.
+“Mum was treated but her milk is gone, so he needs to be cared for now,’’ Liz says.